QubesOS/qubes-doc/developer/services/qrexec.md

 While there isn't much practical difference between the two commands above when starting an application from dom0 in Qubes 4.0, there is a significant security risk when launching applications from a domU (e.g., from a separate GUI domain).
 This is why `qubes.StartApp` uses our standard `qrexec` argument grammar to strictly filter the permissible grammar of the `Exec=` lines in `.desktop` files that are passed from untrusted domUs to dom0, thereby protecting dom0 from command injection by maliciously-crafted `.desktop` files.

-### Service argument in policy
+### Service policies with arguments

-Sometimes just service name isn't enough to make reasonable qrexec policy.
+Sometimes a service name alone isn't enough to make reasonable qrexec policy.
-One example of such a situation is [qrexec-based USB passthrough](https://github.com/qubesos/qubes-issues/issues/531) - using just service name isn't possible to express the policy "allow access to device X and deny to others".
+One example of such a situation is [qrexec-based USB passthrough](https://www.qubes-os.org/doc/usb-devices/).
+Using just a service name would make it difficult to express the policy "allow access to devices X and Y, but deny to all others."
-It also isn't feasible to create a separate service for every device...
+It isn't feasible to create a separate service for every device: we would need to change the code in multiple files any time we wanted to update the service.

-For this reason, starting with Qubes 3.2, it is possible to specify a service argument, which will be subject to policy.
+For this reason it is possible to specify a service argument, which will be subject to a policy.
-Besides the above example of USB passthrough, a service argument can make many service policies more fine-grained and easier to write precise policy with "allow" and "deny" actions, instead of "ask" (offloading additional decisions to the user).
+A service argument can make service policies more fine-grained.
+With arguments, it is easier to write more precise policies using the "allow" and "deny" actions, instead of relying on the "ask" method.
+(Writing too many "ask" policies offloads additional decisions to the user.
-And generally the less choices the user must make, the lower the chance to make a mistake.
+Generally, the fewer choices the user must make, the lower the chance to make a mistake.)

+Each specific argument that we want to use needs its own policy in dom0 at a path like `/etc/qubes-rpc/policy/RPC_ACTION_NAME+ARGUMENT`.
+So for instance, we might have policies called `test.Device`, `test.Device+device1` and `test.Device+device2`.
+If the policy for the specific argument is not set (that is, if no file exists for `RPC_ACTION_NAME+ARGUMENT`), then dom0 uses the default policy with no argument for this service.

-The syntax is simple: when calling a service, add an argument to the service name separated with `+` sign, for example:
+When calling a service that takes an argument, just add the argument to the service name separated with `+`.

 ```
 $ qrexec-client-vm target_vm_name RPC_ACTION_NAME+ARGUMENT
 ```

-Then create a policy as usual, including the argument (`/etc/qubes-rpc/policy/RPC_ACTION_NAME+ARGUMENT`).
-If the policy for the specific argument is not set (file does not exist), then the default policy for this service is loaded (`/etc/qubes-rpc/policy/RPC_ACTION_NAME`).

-In target VM (when the call is allowed) the service file will searched as:

-- `/etc/qubes-rpc/RPC_ACTION_NAME+ARGUMENT`
-- `/etc/qubes-rpc/RPC_ACTION_NAME`

-In any case, the script will receive `ARGUMENT` as its argument and additionally as `QREXEC_SERVICE_ARGUMENT` environment variable.
+The script will receive `ARGUMENT` as its argument.
+The argument will also become available as the `QREXEC_SERVICE_ARGUMENT` environment variable.
-This means it is also possible to install a different script for a particular service argument.
+This means it is possible to install a different script for a particular service argument.

-See below for an example service using an argument.
+See [below](#rpc-service-with-argument-file-reader) for an example of an RPC service using an argument.

 <!-- TODO document "Yes to All" authorization if it is reintroduced -->